hartleybrent/dehashed_api/README.md

 # dehahsed_apiv2
 Menu based search using the new (V2) API from dehashed.com

 To get started, you’ll need a valid Dehashed API key, which you should place in a file called configuration.txt.
 This key is used for authenticating your requests to the Dehashed API.
-Note: You'll need to refresh your API key as the V1 key has been deprecaiated.
+Note: You'll need to refresh your API key as the V1 key has been depreciated.

 configuration.txt should only contain your API key.
 No username or other password information.